 Think of the universe as a giant information transfer machine.
 It will help in this section, because:

 If it has to, the universe will override almost every established rule or physical law, known or unknown, to accomplish its task.
 If the need arises for a particle to appear for only a bit, and it doesn't need to be a permanent particle, fine.
 The universe will whip up a virtual particle pair, using probability as the engine of its creation and not energy.
 The virtual particle pair, its longevity dictated by Heisenberg's uncertainty relation, is granted reality just long enough to get the job done before it disappears back into the nothing.
-If the universe needs a particular particle that is even more shady, like a lone particle having imaginary mass which moves five times the speed of light, 5C, that is a job for those little rascals the imaginary particles... how far can an imaginary proton traveling at five times the speed of light go before it disappears?
+If the universe needs a particular particle that is even more shady, like a lone particle having imaginary mass which moves five times the speed of light, 5C, that is a job for those little rascals the imaginary particles... how far can an imaginary particle traveling at five times the speed of light go before it disappears?
 I don't know, but my guess would be that it goes as far as it needs to go to transfer some arcane bit of quantum information and no farther.

 When the universe breaks its own set of rules, it doesn't do so chaotically.
 There are still rules to follow, more fundamental rules.
 The universe is clever, all right.
 It follows the rules whenever it breaks the rules.
 The basic truth outlined in the above paragraph is so important, that it even regulates, to a point, how the universe looks and functions.